everactive/dataservices-sample-client/README.md

 **Duplicate Entries:** In some circumstances, it's possible for webhook publishers to send duplicate entries to webhook receivers.
 This app will return a 304 (Not Modified) status code whenever it receives a duplicate entry, but it will not store the duplicate reading in the `sensor_readings` table.
 If the webhook receiver receives some other error from the postgres database, it will return a 400 (Bad Request) status code to the webhook publisher.

 **HTTPS:** When running locally, the webhook is exposed as an HTTP connection.
 Everactive's webhook publishers require HTTPS connections to all webhook receivers.
-To expose the local application to the public internet and provide a secure HTTPS connection, we recommend using [localtunnel](https://www.npmjs.com/package/localtunnel).
+To expose the local application to the public internet and provide a secure HTTPS connection, we recommend using [localtunnel](https://www.npmjs.com/package/localtunnel) or [ngrok](https://ngrok.com/).

 ## Timescale Postgres

-A Timescale postgres instance is used to store the sensor readings in a Timescale hypertable, `sensor_readings`.
+A Timescale postgres instance is used to store the sensor readings and gateway status messages in 2 Timescale hypertables named `sensor_readings` and `gateway_status`.

 The database exposes port 4441 to connect using a Postgres client.
 The docker-compose.yml file sets the postgres user / password to postgres / postgres.
 If modified, the Grafana and Node database connection values must also be modified.

-The table is created when the container is started.
+The tables are created when the container is started.
 The table creation sql can be found in the `./timeseries-db/initdb.d/create_tables.sql` script.

 ## Grafana